-The Harlem Valley Rail Trail provides a scenic ride through rolling farm fields and dense woods on the bed of the New York and Harlem Railroad that ran from New York City to Chatham, New York.
-The rail-trail has been built in segments, and there is still work to be done to open all 46 miles of the planned trail.
-For now you can take in two segments, which total nearly 15 miles, and get a good sense of how sweet the future is for this rail-trail.
+Harlem Valley Rail Trail provides a scenic ride through rolling farm fields and dense woods on the bed of the New York and Harlem Railroad that ran from New York City to Chatham.
+The rail-trail is being built in segments, and there is still work to be done to open all 46 miles of the planned trail.
+For now, you can enjoy three disconnected segments, which total 16 miles.

-The southern end of the trail begins at the Metro North Railroad Station in Wassaic, New York.
+The southern end of the trail begins at the Metro North Railroad Station in Wassaic.
 It is possible, during non-rush hours and on weekends, to board a Metro North train in Grand Central Station and in a little more than two hours be peddling or walking along this rail-trail.
-As the trail points north for nearly 11 miles to Millerton, it passes through a pastoral scene.
+As the paved trail winds north for nearly 11 miles to Millerton, it passes through a pastoral scene.
 Farmland stretches before and around you, followed by red-cedar scrubland and beaver ponds.
 In Amenia, the trailhead parking lot is on the site of the former Barton House, a large hotel that was frequented by business people and vacationers traveling from New York City.

 Several railroad stations on this line have been restored: Sharon Station is now a private residence located off the trail in the town of North East.
 Millerton's three stations have been restored and today house local businesses.
 North of Coleman Station the trail crosses six reconstructed railroad bridges.